by Mark Allen Berryhill

 You sigh or laugh, or both, but you don’t say no.

 Mark Allen Berryhill would write himself into The Bible if given the chance.
-You can read his stuff right now at The Strange Edge, and in the anthologies Apoc Donk from Dynatox Ministries and 50 Secret Tales of the Whispering Gash: Queefrotica.
-You can be his real live friend by going to and friending him at http://facebook.com/kingmab.
+You can read his stuff right now at The Strange Edge and in the anthologies Apoc Donk from Dynatox Ministries and 50 Secret Tales of the Whispering Gash: Queefrotica.
+You can be his real-life friend by going to and friending him at http://facebook.com/kingmab.